North-West-Wind/forge-autofish/README.md

 However, I found a way simplier method to know if is catch a fish...\*drumroll\* Motion.
 Since, the bobber is an entity, we can track its motion.
 As we all know, the bobber sinks into the water when it catches a fish.
 By tracking the vertical motion of the bobber, we can know when it catches a fish.
 It is simple as that!

 ## Future Plans
-1. Porting the mod to older versions.
+1. Port the mod to older versions.
 2. A GUI for whatever reason.